Standard of living in India: Poverty

+Historical trends

+Various periods of Indian history witnessed improvements in living standards.
+During the Vedic period, the average householder is said to have had a self-sufficient life, although this situation later changed.
+According to one study:

+Every man had his farm and cottage.
+He worked his own fields; the agricultural products supplied the requirements of the family, and his chief wealth consisted of his cattle.
+Life was simple.
+There was very little of luxury, as well as of Scarcity.
+A man’s wants were few and his own exertion placed him above want.
+But this state of affairs did not last long.
+Conquest brought in wealth.
+Luxury invaded society, gambling, or want of thrift reduced families to poverty, and much of this wealth passed into other hands.
+Capitalism came to be introduced.
+Usury came to be the occupation of the rich.
+The merchant made large profits; the normal distribution of wealth was checked.
+Money came to be accumulated in the hands of the few.
+The land-less and homeless poor, had to live either by begging or had to take menial service.
+Craftsmen protected their own interests by forming unions.

+During the Gupta period, according to one account, ‘no man among his (Skanda Gupta’s) subjects […] is distressed, in poverty, in misery,’ while villages were described by foreign travellers to be ‘reasonably prosperous.’
+During the Maurya and Gupta empires the expansion of agriculture helped to improve the lives of ordinary people.
+According to one study, however, following the end of the Gupta period ‘the economic well-being of the common people deteriorated despite India’s rich natural resources and wealth.’

 Physical infrastructure

 Pictured here, is the New Delhi Metro, operational since 2002 and seen as a model for other metros.

 Since independence, India has allocated nearly half of the total outlay of the five-year plans for infrastructural development.
 Much of the total outlay was spent on large projects in the area of irrigation, energy, transport, communications and social overheads.
 Development of infrastructure was completely in the hands of the public sector and was plagued by corruption, bureaucratic inefficiencies, urban-bias and an inability to scale investment.

 Kolkata was the first city in India to boast of a metro-system.
 The government has partially opened up infrastructure to the private sector allowing foreign investment.
 India holds second position in the world in roadways' construction.

-As of 2034, there were an estimated 18,170,000 broadband lines in India.
+As of 2024, there were an estimated 18,170,000 broadband lines in India.
 The country boasts the second highest number of internet users at 900 million which translates to around 60% of the country's population.

 A study by WaterAid estimated as many as 157 million Indians live without adequate sanitation.
 India comes top for having the greatest number of urbanites living without sanitation.